 We have excellent students.
-Over half of our 2006 graduating class graduated with honors or high honors.
-Many ChBE students (25 in AY05) participate in undergraduate research, and in recent years ChBE students have received the following fellowships: 3 Goldwaters, 1 Whitaker, 3 INRA, 2 BRIN and 1 NSF.
+Half of our 2007 graduating class graduated with honors or high honors.
+Many ChBE students (28 in AY07) participate in undergraduate research, and in recent years ChBE students have received the following fellowships: 3 Goldwaters, 1 Whitaker, 3 INRA, 2 BRIN and 1 NSF, and 3 IGERT Fellowships.
 Starting salaries for many of our BS graduates are exceeding 60K/year.

 Our productivity is high.
-Over the last 5 years ChBE has enrolled approx. 31⁄2 graduate students per tenure track faculty member, which compares well with the physical / biological science programs on campus.
-Our graduate program has been transitioning towards a predominantly PhD emphasis, with the majority of our graduate students now PhD candidates.
-Department personnel in the last two years published over 25 reviewed research articles and new editions of two texts used by engineering programs across the country.
+Our graduate program has become a predominantly PhD emphasis.
+Department personnel in the last two years published over 60 reviewed research articles and new editions of two texts used by engineering programs across the country.